Watching a French movie in French with English subtitles while relaxing is not going to be bad for your French: it will certainly not do any harm…

 - If you still don’t get it, write what you hear, phonetically.

-- But did you get the sound right?
+- OK, you didn’t get what the French actor said.
+But did you get the sound right?

 - If you did, that’s already a victory!

-- Can you guess what it means within the scene?
+- Can you guess what it means within the scene of the movie?

 - If not, go check the English subtitles (or use a dictionary).